Atlas-OS/docs/docs/getting-started/post-installation/software/recommended-antiviruses.md

 # :material-virus-outline: Which antivirus should I use?

 !!! tip "We recommend Windows Defender"
 	Windows Defender should be your first choice as your antivirus, as it's free, constantly updating, and integrated into Windows.
-However, if you are looking for something more advanced, consider the options on this page.
+However, consider the options on this page if you want something more advanced.

 For those seeking reliable anti-virus programs, here are some top recommendations.
 This page includes both on-demand and real-time anti-virus solutions.